alvesoaj/eFLL/README.md

 If the installation of the library has been successfully held, to import the library is easy:

-**Step 4:** Open your Arduino IDE, check out the tab on the top menu SKETCKS → LIBRARY → Import eFLL
+**Step 4:** Open your Arduino IDE, check out the tab on the top menu SKETCH → LIBRARY → Import eFLL

 ## Brief Documentation